robertdebock/katacoda-scenarios/fun-with-docker/step2.md

 Instead of using images that others created, you can pickup on an existing image, add or change a few things and build your own.

-For example, look at the file called "Dockerile" with this content:
+For example, look at the file called "Dockerfile" with this content:

 ````
 FROM alpine